-The Brownleys and Moulsons lived together at no.281 on Convamore Road, a few hundred yards south from its junction with Wellington Street.
-Arthur Brownley worked as a collier at the docks, but he died in 1920 aged 36.
+The Brownleys and Moulsons lived together at 281 Convamore Road, a few hundred yards south from its junction with Wellington Street.
+Arthur Brownley worked as a collier at the docks, but he had died in 1920 aged 36.
 Mary took in a lodger named Leonard Wiseman, a construction 'navvy' at the new Fish Dock.